What is facility maintenance?

-Facility maintenance is often used interchangeably with industrial maintenance and property maintenance but there are key differences between each.
-Facility maintenance is applied to commercial buildings where no manufacturing is involved; industrial maintenance is applied to manufacturing plants; and property maintenance is applied to residential buildings.
+Equipment maintenance is often used interchangeably with industrial maintenance and property maintenance but there are key differences between each.
+Facility maintenance is applied to commercial buildings where no manufacturing is involved; industrial maintenance is applied to manufacturing plants, and property maintenance is applied to residential buildings.

-The only maintenance application that is closely related to facility maintenance is building maintenance.
+The only maintenance application that is closely related to equipment maintenance is building maintenance.

 Types of facility maintenance workers

-There are two main types of facility maintenance workers: the facility manager and the maintenance technician.
+There are two main types of FM workers: the facility manager and the maintenance technician.

 The facility manager is responsible for making sure a building is clean, safe, and useful for its intended purposes.
 This involves creating cleaning schedules for janitors, testing fire safety systems, creating maintenance schedules for capital assets, and delegating work requests to technicians.
 To organize this work, a facility manager uses facility management software like a CMMS.

 The maintenance technician is responsible for conducting building walkthroughs and performing preventive maintenance and repairs on capital assets and HVAC units.
 Technicians often have an HVAC certification.